 The Silicon Valley Leadership Group has a long-standing tradition of supporting bi-partisan governance and fiscal reforms for California, which annually rank among the highest state policy priorities for businesses.

-The Leadership Group also supports the governance and fiscal reform principles.
+The Leadership Group also supports governance and fiscal reform principles.
 California’s business climate will benefit from a more disciplined and performance-focused state fiscal system, which should be built on the foundation of accountability and results.
 More details

 To help rebuild public trust in California’s public institutions, immediate fundamental fiscal and governance reforms are necessary through the best practices learned from other states.
 Examples of the proposed reforms include:

 - Budgeting for performance: Require clear goals and measure the performance of every program.

 - Multi-year budgets: Adopt more flexibility and long-term planning in the state budgeting process, which was enacted into law by Governor Brown in 2011.

 - Limit one-time revenue use.

 - Manage volatile revenue spikes and increase reserves through a rainy day fund.